 Memories are your legacy; don’t let yours disappear forever.

 Knitting is a hobby that can keep your hands busy while you watch TV, occupy your time during long car rides, or serve as a pastime while you spend time with friends.

-You’ll quickly find yourself getting creative with new patterns and stitches as you try different combinations on hats, sweaters, socks — the possibilities are endless. chronic pain, lowers the risk of dementia, and benefits overall wellbeing.
+You’ll quickly find yourself getting creative with new patterns and stitches as you try different combinations on hats, sweaters, socks — the possibilities are endless.
+Knitting lowers the risk of dementia and benefits overall wellbeing.

 If you’ve never tried knitting before, there are plenty of videos on YouTube or even local workshops that will teach you how to do it.
 If this sounds like something up your alley, then give it a stab.

 #19 Take a Photography Class